 WeatherWorks Winter Forecast Foreshadows Cold & Snowy Midwest

-Although it has certainly been a busy and arduous year for workers in the snow and ice industry, at least this go around there was fair warning.
-The complete Winter Outlook issued by WeatherWorks back on October 18, 2013 captured many of the finer details of the forecast with overwhelming accuracy - in terms of both temperature and snowfall departures.
+It has been no secret that this winter has featured harsh conditions for those in the snow and ice industry.
+From record-breaking cold temperatures to a seemingly endless onslaught of snow, this winter has seen it all.
+With that being said, these conditions should have not come as a complete surprise.
+The WeatherWorks Full Winter Outlook issued back on October 18, 2013 captured the finer details of the forecast with overwhelming accuracy - in terms of both temperature and snowfall departures.
 Verification or observed conditions during the December 1st through February 28th time period are depicted below for reference.